reykjavikcity/webtools/README.md

   value, the cache will return a stale (last successful) result if available, instead of waiting for a slow API call to finish.
 (Ignored if `returnStale` is set to `false`.)
+- `cache?: CacheObject` - If set, then the caching function will use this cache object instead of creating its own internal cache.
+This allows using something like `lru-cache` for more advanced caching or eviction strategies.
+  The cache object must be willing/able to accept any type of value.

 **Methods:**